-Sustainability and environmental issues are complex and there are not simple answers.
+Sustainability and environmental issues are complex and there are no simple answers.
 Often, there are many possible solutions or no obvious solution at all, only through listening to experts in different fields, sorting the frequently biased, emotional, and propagandized elements of environmental issues, weighing various sides of an issue using my long experience in order to make informed, balanced, and responsible decisions.
-Eco philosopher, activist and designer.
+Eco-philosopher, activist and designer.

 ABOUT SUSTAINABLE FASHION BY BUDDHA JEANS EDITORIAL STYLE

-WE ARE LIVING IN A TIME OF TRANSITION AND ARE LIMITED BUT THE SPACE IS OURS, AND WE HAVE THE CHOICE TO ACT IN A CERTAIN WAY OR NOT
+WE ARE LIVING IN A TIME OF TRANSITION AND ARE LIMITED BUT SPACE IS OURS

 THINKING OUTSIDE THE BOX